cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ```

 ### Annotations
 To view the web articles I had to add what are called `annotations` to the grafana graph, effectively marking important events on the stock graph.
+They are shown as the vertical dotted lines.
 Used the below query to "annotate" events to the time-series graph:
 ```
 from(bucket: "events")
   |> range(start: v.timeRangeStart, stop: v.timeRangeStop)